SaraPond/SaraPond/README.md

 "Study something you love, and it will becomes an opportunity rather than a chore"

 Hi there!
-My name is Sara, and I'm an aspiring Front-End Developer.
+My name is Sara and last November I made the decision to change my life.

+November 2022 - February 2023
-📍 Junior Java Developer course (500 hours) — Basic object-oriented programming in Java, Front-end programming languages (HTML, CSS, Javascript), and MySQL.
+⭐️ Junior Java Developer course (500 hours) — Basic object-oriented programming in Java, Front-end programming languages (HTML, CSS, Javascript), and MySQL.
 For project management, the Agile-Scrum methodology was used.

+February 2023 - April 2023
-📍 Training program for React front-end development (208 hours).
+⭐️ Training program for React front-end development (208 hours).
 Training to become proficient in using TypeScript and React to build web front-end solutions.